Virtual Terminal

 Campaign

-The Campaign section in Virtual Terminal includes a property for selecting the Fundraise Up Campaign that the donation should be associated with.
-Based on the configuration of the selected Campaign, some fields and properties may be shown or hidden.
+The Campaign section at the top of the Virtual Terminal includes a property for selecting the Fundraise Up campaign that this donation should be associated with.
+Based on the choice of campaign, some fields and properties further along may be shown or hidden.

 If designations are enabled for the selected campaign, a designation property is displayed that enables a user to select a designation for the donation.